aria-ml/dataeval/docs/source/concepts/ActingOnResults.md

 {func}`.factor_predictors` answers the question: _which metadata factors are most associated with being flagged?_

-It treats the flagged/not-flagged binary as a target variable and computes the mutual information between each metadata factor and that target, using scikit-learn's `mutual_info_classif`.
-The result is a dictionary mapping each factor name to its mutual information score in bits.
-A score of 0 means the factor carries no information about which samples were flagged; a higher score means the factor is predictive of flagging status.
+It treats the flagged/not-flagged binary as a target variable and computes the normalized mutual information between each metadata factor and that target, using scikit-learn's `mutual_info_classif`.
+The result is a dictionary mapping each factor name to its normalized mutual information.
+A score of 0 means the factor carries no information about which samples were flagged; a score near 1 means the factor is predictive of flagging status.

 Unlike `factor_deviation`, which characterizes individual flagged samples, `factor_predictors` characterizes the flagged set as a whole.
-It answers:
-"Is there a systematic metadata reason why these samples were flagged?"
+It answers: "Is there a systematic metadata reason why these samples were flagged?"
 This is most useful when there are many flagged samples and you want to understand the population-level pattern rather than inspect each sample individually.

 **Example workflow after drift detection:**